This Lemon Curd Recipe is sweet and tart and so easy to make. Spread this vibrant lemon curd on just about anything!

 - Get the most juice from your lemons.
-If you’re not sure you’ll have enough juice from your lemons, you can toss them in the microwave for about ten seconds, or roll it on the counter with your hands for a few seconds.
+To maximize the juice you get from lemons toss them in the microwave for about ten seconds, or roll them on the counter with your hands for a few seconds.

 - Find a good zester.
-You can find a decent zester at most stores like Target or Walmart and it will change your life!
-Using lemon zest will give your lemon curd recipe a deeper lemony flavor that lemon juice alone just can’t do alone.
+You can find a decent zester at most stores (or use the link above) and it will change your life!
+Using lemon zest will give your lemon curd recipe a deeper lemony flavor that lemon juice alone just can’t do.

 - Whisk the curd mixture every minute or so during the microwave process.

 - You’ll know when it’s done when the curd can coat the back of a spoon well, which should take about three to four minutes.

 - Strain the mixture after microwaving to get rid of the lemon zest.
 It’ll give it an extra amazing lemony flavor during cooking, but you don’t want to stay in the curd.
 You want the sweet and tart curd to be smooth as can be.